 Information/Publications: APHL publishes reports and briefs profiling developments in public health laboratory science, practice, management and training.

 Laboratory Training: APHL offers high quality continuing education programs to strengthen the skills of laboratorians.
-Continuing education credits (PACE® and FL CE) are available for most courses.

 National Conferences: APHL convenes national conferences and colloquia on critical issues in laboratory science.
-Its

 Federal Liaison: APHL serves as a conduit of information between US public health laboratories and federal agencies.
-The association also advises agencies on development and implementation of national health initiatives.

 Policy Analysis: APHL issues statements on pending legislation and regulations, provides expert testimony, comments on proposed rulemaking and disseminates educational materials on priority issues.